asuh/front-end-macos/readme.md

     $ npm install --save-dev babel-cli

-Since it's generally a bad idea to run Babel globally you may want to uninstall the global copy by running npm uninstall --global babel-cli.
+Since it's generally a bad idea to run Babel globally you may want to uninstall the global copy by running `npm uninstall --global babel-cli`.

 Pairing this with a build system will give you the ability to write today's scripting language without worrying about incompatibilities.
 Check out [Babel's tools](https://babeljs.io/docs/setup/) to build your custom stack.